 The one downside of using points is that you will not earn points for your flight when you travel.
 If you use a travel fund you’d earn points in the same way as if you paid for the flight on your credit card.
 So there is an opportunity cost there.

 Will you be converting your funds to points, or keeping them as is?
-My funds will most definitely be converted to points.
+My funds have already been converted to points.
+This earned me approximately 522,000 points for my $988 travel balance.